jtcravey1991/the-a-team-project-2/README.md

 # wellyes

-The wellyes app is a helpful tool
+The wellyes app is a helpful tool to track different goals by the user's choice, to help with their mental health.

 # Contents
 1. [User Story](#user-story)